GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Related Work

-Deep learning methods are roughly divided into forecasting-based and reconstruction-based ones.
-In the former, future values are predicted and forecasting errors are formalized as the anomaly scores.
-The representative methods include long short-term memory networks (LSTM) \cite{hundman2018detecting}, graph neural networks \cite{deng2021graph,ding2023mst}, and Generative Adversarial Networks (GAN) \cite{yao2022kfreqgan}.
-Reconstruction-based methods involves reconstructing the input time series and reconstruction errors are termed as anomaly scores.
-In LSTM-VAE, the LSTM backbone is adopted for temporal representation and the Variational AutoEncoder (VAE) for reconstruction \cite{park2018multimodal}.
-OmniAnomaly renovates LATM-VAE with reconstruction probability as anomaly score \cite{su2019robust}.
-In BeatGAN, the generated samples by GAN are compared with true values \cite{zhou2019beatgan}.
-Another line of reconstruction-based methods do not directly employ reconstruction errors as anomaly scores, but the association-based criterion.
-AnomalyTrans embodies a novel anomaly-attention mechanism to learn point-wise series- and prior-association and then derives the association discrepancy-based criterion \cite{xu2022anomaly}.
-In contrast, DCdetector employs contrastive learning between patch-wise and in-patch representations to increase the distribution discrepancy \cite{yang2023dcdetector}.
+\textbf{Deep learning methods} are roughly divided into forecasting-based and reconstruction-based ones.
+In the former, future values are predicted and forecasting errors are formalized as the anomaly scores~\cite{sánchezferrera2025reviewselfsupervisedlearningtime,qiu2025tab}.
+The representative methods include LSTM~\cite{hundman2018detecting} and GANs~\cite{yao2022kfreqgan}.
+Reconstruction-based methods involve reconstructing the input time series and reconstruction errors are termed as anomaly scores~\cite{park2018multimodal,su2019robust,zhou2019beatgan}.
+Another line of reconstruction-based methods does not directly employ reconstruction errors as anomaly scores~\cite{song2023memto,xiao2023imputation,he2025graph,xu2022anomaly,yang2023dcdetector,luo2024moderntcn,feng2024sensitivehue,xie2025multivariate}.
+For example, Anomaly Transformer (AnomalyTrans) embodies a novel anomaly-attention mechanism to learn point-wise series- and prior-association and then derives the association discrepancy-based criterion \cite{xu2022anomaly}.

 In these methods, Transformer \cite{NIPS2017_3f5ee243} is widely used to learn temporal representations, due to its effectiveness in modeling sequential data.
-The point-wise association can be learned from self-attention weights, which lays a foundation for AnomalyTrans and DCdetector.
-However, the receptive fields of Transformers largely depends on the horizons of input subsequence, resulting in the less context-informative temporal representations and inconsistent detection criterion for subsequence-specific points.
-By contrast, we propose the $\mathtt{GDformer}$, which goes beyond such subsequence isolation strategy via the introduction of the dictionary-based cross-attention mechanism to cultivate global normal representations with series-level context information and derives the unified similarity-based criterion.
+However, the receptive fields of Transformer largely depend on the horizons of input subsequences, resulting in less context-informative representations and inconsistent detection criterion for subsequence-specific points.
+By contrast, we propose the $\mathtt{GDformer}$, which goes beyond subsequence isolation strategy via the introduction of a dictionary-based cross-attention mechanism to cultivate global normal representations with series-level context information and derive the unified similarity-based criterion.